Pornographic film: Early years: before 1920

-In Austria, cinemas organised men-only theatre nights (called Herrenabende) at which adult films were shown.
+In Austria, cinemas organised men-only nights (called Herrenabende) at which adult films were shown.
 Johann Schwarzer formed his Saturn-Film production company which between 1906 and 1911 produced 52 erotic productions, each of which contained young local women fully nude, to be shown at those screenings.
 Before Schwarzer's productions, erotic films were provided by the Pathé brothers from French produced sources.
 In 1911, Saturn was dissolved by the censorship authorities which destroyed all the films they could find, though some have since resurfaced from private collections.
-There were a number of American films in the 1910s which contained female nudity in film.
+There were a number of American films in the 1910s which featured female nudity.

 At the beginning of the 20th century, Argentina may have been the first center of pornographic film production in the world.
-It is considered that porn films was born in France practically at the same time as the cinematographic medium, but it was in the city of Buenos Aires where the clandestine production of these films, known as stag films or smokers, was capitalized.
-Around 1905, Pathé and Gaumont companies derived the production of porn to Argentina to avoid censorship by the French government.
+It is considered that the porn film was born in France practically at the same time as the cinematographic medium, but it was in Buenos Aires where the clandestine production of these films, known as stag films or smokers, was capitalized.
+Around 1905, Pathé and Gaumont moved the production of porn to Argentina to avoid censorship by the French government.
 These films were not intended for local or popular consumption, but were "sophisticated entertainment for the enjoyment of the well-to-do class of [Europe]."
 Writing about the origins of underground cinema, Arthur Knight and Hollis Alpert explain that hardcore films were shipped by boat from Argentina to private buyers, mostly in France and England, but also in more distant places such as Russia and the Balkans.
 In Black and White and Blue (2008), one of the most scholarly attempts to document the origins of the clandestine 'stag film' trade, Dave Thompson recounts ample evidence that such an industry first had sprung up in the brothels of Buenos Aires and other South American cities by the turn of the 20th century, and then quickly spread through Central Europe over the following few years.
-In his biography of Eugene O'Neill, Louis Sheaffer recounts that the playwright traveled to Buenos Aires in the 1900s and was a frequent visitor to the pornographic movie theaters in the Barracas neighborhood.
+In his biography of Eugene O'Neill, Louis Sheaffer recounts that the playwright traveled to Buenos Aires in the 1900s and was a frequent visitor to the pornographic cinemas in the Barracas neighborhood.
 The Argentine film El Sartorio (also known as El Satario) is perhaps the oldest known pornographic film, a theory held by several authors.
 Filmed between 1907 and 1912 on the riverside of Quilmes or Rosario, the film depicts six nude nymphs who are surprised by a satyr or faun, who captures one of them and then has sex in a variety of positions, including the 69.
 El Sartorio is held currently in the Kinsey Institute's film archive, the largest collection of stag films in the world.